hexoul/aws-lambda-eth-proxy/README.md

   ```

 ## Build

 1. Move to root directory of this repo
 2. Build on your preference
   - In case of Lambda that is cross-compile,
 `make` or `make lambda`
   - In case of Lambda with remote branch,
 `make branch=master remote`
-  - In case of compile for local machine,
+  - In case of local machine compile,
 `make local`

 ## Test

 1. Move each module directory such as json, rpc and so on
 2. Run testunit
 ```shell